openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

 Regular members have made a commitment to be involved in an ongoing manner and take on roles and responsibilities as outlined below.
-Regular member is implied when memership type is not specified.
+Regular member is implied when membership type is not specified.
 Anyone who has been a member of one of the projects under the OpenJS Foundation for at least three months may request to become a regular member by opening a PR to add themselves to the list of